 They don’t discuss specific technology, but rather a new approach to developing applications and websites that are faster, more secure, scale effectively at reduced costs, and offer a better developer experience.

-To help you take use of the Jamstack’s benefits and stay ahead of the curve as a developer, I’ve put together a list of tips and tricks you should be aware of when working with the Jamstack.
+To help you make use of Jamstack’s benefits and stay ahead of the curve as a developer, I’ve put together a list of tips and tricks you should be aware of when working with Jamstack.

 1. Utilize a CDN for Hosting